Worship

 After the service:

-• K-5 parents please pick up your child immediately after their class.
+• K-5 parents please pick up your child at 10:10 am or 12:10 pm.
+Classes run 10 minutes longer than the service time.
 Children will not be allowed to leave their classroom without their guardian.

 • Middle and High School youth are dismissed from their classrooms.